Advice for members of the public

 Advice for farmers, landowners and other livestock keepers

 The Health and Safety Executive has issued advice for farmers, landowners and other livestock keepers regarding cattle and public access.
 The Health and Safety Executive has published an information sheet which describes the major hazards to members of the public associated with keeping cattle in fields where the public have access.
 It suggests reasonably practicable ways of controlling those hazards for walkers and land managers should also consider risks to other rights of way users such as horse riders and cyclists.
+A risk assessment must be made before placing cattle in a field containing a public right of way and possible control measures which should be considered include not grazing cows and calves in fields containing public rights of way, fencing off sections of the field to segregate walkers and riders from grazing cattle (while ensuring that the fencing does not interfere with the legal line of the public right of way) and moving cattle troughs and feeders away from public rights of way to avoid cattle conregating near the public.
+In any case, an animal must not be kept in a field containing a public rights of way if it has previously displayed agressive behaviour or if there are reasonable grounds for believing that the animal may pose a danger to the public.
 Farmers, landowners and other livestock keepers should immediately report any incidents or near-misses to the Public Rights of Way Team on 01225 477650; it may also be necessary to notify the Health and Safety Executive depending on the nature of the incident.